Workload-Aware Incremental Reclustering in Cloud Data Warehouses: INTRODUCTION

 In this paper, we introduce \algnamefull (\textbf{\algname}), a reclustering algorithm (and service) that can efficiently and automatically maintain a high-quality clustered state for large, micro-partitioned tables in a cloud data warehouse under continuous data ingestion and evolving query patterns.
 The key insight is that a small set of boundary micro-partitions (i.e., those that sit on the boundary of query ranges) largely determines pruning effectiveness.
 Built upon the theoretical analysis of \algname's amortized cost, \algname adopts an incremental workload-aware approach that prioritizes boundary micro-partitions with higher expected payoff.
 We develop a cost model for selecting a proper set of micro-partitions to recluster after each query to maximize the overall cost reduction (i.e., query execution savings - reclustering cost) within a time window.
 By decoupling the reclustering policy from the clustering-key selection, \algname provides the flexibility for each micro-partition to choose its own clustering key to maximize the pruning gains.
 We then implement an automatic reclustering service based on the \algname algorithm.
 The service is completely off the query's critical path and is a drop-in component that leverages query-execution statistics to schedule and execute reclustering for a cloud data warehouse.
 We experimentally compare \algname against a variety of baseline approaches, including research proposals and publicly documented commercial methods, \marginnote{\ul{Meta}\\\ul{R1.O1}\\\ul{R4.O1}}[-1.2em] \review{m}{using standard benchmarks (TPC-H \cite{tpch}, DSB \cite{DBLP:journals/pvldb/DingCGN21}) and a real-world workload.} Our results show that \algname significantly improves query performance and lowers the overall operational cost simultaneously compared to the baselines. \marginnote{\ul{Meta}\\\ul{R1.O4}\\\ul{R4.O1}}[-1.2em] \review{m}{Sensitivity analysis using our workload generator shows that \algname remains robust under a wide range of workload scenarios.}

 We make four primary contributions in this paper.
 First, we propose a policy-key decoupled taxonomy and framework for reclustering.
-Second, we introduce the concept of boundary micro-partitions that dominate scan-set pruning efficiency, and prove a theoretical upper bound for the cost of reclustering all these boundary micro-partitions \marginpar{\ul{R4.O1}} \review{d}{under possible workload shifts and constraints.} Third, we propose \algname based on boundary micro-partitions that can automatically determine the reclustering timing and the micro-partition set to maximize overall cost reduction.
+Second, we introduce the concept of boundary micro-partitions that dominate scan-set pruning efficiency, and prove a theoretical upper bound for the cost of reclustering all these boundary micro-partitions.
+Third, we propose \algname based on boundary micro-partitions that can automatically determine the reclustering timing and the micro-partition set to maximize overall cost reduction.
 Finally, we implement a workload-aware automatic reclustering service based on \algname and demonstrate its advantages in cost, query performance, and robustness against diverse workloads over existing solutions.